usnistgov/etspy/README.md

-First, follow the plugin's [docs](https://pytest-mpl.readthedocs.io/en/latest/usage.html) for writing tests (use the `mpl_image_compare` marker and make sure the test returns a Matplotlib `Figure`).
+First, follow the plugin's [docs](https://pytest-mpl.readthedocs.io/en/latest/usage.html) for writing tests (use the `mpl_image_compare` marker and make sure the test returns a Matplotlib `Figure`; it's also recommended to use the `remove_text=True` option to prevent issues between different versions of the freetype library).
 Then, the first time you run the test, you will need to generate the baseline images that will be used to compare against on subsequent runs.
 To do so, run `pytest` with the `--mpl-generate-path=etspy/tests/test_data/pytest_mpl_figures`